-If you’ve been following me since I jacked in the day job you’ll know that I’ve been hanging my hat on property as a sure-fire way of trumping the banks for making an income.
+If you’ve been following me since I jacked in the day job you’ll know that one thing I’ve been hanging my hat on is property investing as a sure-fire way of trumping the banks for making an income.

 One thing you can never do too much of is research.
 The interweb is a dream for this, but sometimes it’s difficult to see the wood from the trees.
 Of course we watch all the property programmes on the telly as well, but realise they paint a rosy and very simplistic picture of what it takes to buy a house and make it work for you business-wise.
 There was a programme on last year where landlords and tenants would swap places, finding out what it was really like to live in the properties they were renting out.

 One of the landlords appearing on the programme was a guy called Samuel Leeds.
 He seemed an interesting guy and did his very best on the programme to help out his tenant, a lady who was worried about being evicted because she was struggling a bit.
 It turned out when he visited that she had a big hole in her roof, but didn’t report it because she thought he would put her rent up!
 I was impressed with the way he treated her, although I realise this was on camera so he couldn’t really do anything else.
 In the end she had to leave for another reason, but only after Samuel appeared to bend over backwards to try to help her.